Brexit employment survey: Discrimination fuelling exit of skilled EU workers

-In the short-term companies can start to ask the right questions now which will help to identify the potential risks and opportunities that the Brexit scenario causes for their organisations, particularly for those who are involved in the import and export of goods and services into and from the EU and for the movement of persons/employees between the EU and the UK.
+Businesses need to ask the right questions to identify potential risks and opportunities for a post-Brexit world.
+This is particularly key if involved in the import and export of goods and services into and from the EU, and the movement of people between the UK and the EU.

 Speaking to our experts

-We have a dedicated team of Brexit experts who are able to help companies navigate their future.
-If you would like to discuss the implications of Brexit for your company, please get in touch with your usual Baker McKenzie contact or, alternatively, Ross Denton or Samantha Mobley in our London office.
+Our dedicated team of Brexit experts is able to help you navigate your future.
+To discuss Brexit and the implications for your company please get in touch with your usual Baker McKenzie contact or, alternatively, Ross Denton or Samantha Mobley in our London office.